Welcome Ye Wondering Writers: This Page is for YOU

 Podcasts/Blogs/Websites for Writers

-This is my absolutely favorite podcast.
+This is my absolute favorite podcast.
 Hosted by Brandon Sanderson, Dan Wells, Howard Taylor, and Mary Robinette Kowal (each of them rank in my top 10 authors), this podcast is all about the craft of writing; they cover everything from world building to story structure.

 With only fifteen minutes these guys cut right to the core of every topic they discuss.
 The episodes are informative, interesting, and well structured, leaving you with a clear idea of how to proceed.
 They even strip away your last excuse by recommending books to read and leaving you with writing prompts, exercises, and more.
 More than anything else, this podcast is what showed me I could be a writer.